Having a good training process is an important first interaction with volunteers. Is your volunteer training program exceeding expectations?

 Consider providing volunteers with skill-development opportunities that can positively impact their life outside of volunteerism.
 Learn about each supporter and find ways to deliver value through skill development training.

-Many volunteers give in order to fulfill a desire to learn a specific skill-set.
+Many volunteers provide their time in order to fulfill a desire to learn a specific skill-set.
 As mentioned earlier, skill development is a great way to influence engagement.
 Allow volunteers to train on roles that are interesting to them.
 Your organizations volunteer training program should be flexible and allow supporters to help decide their direction.
-Research even suggests that flexibility lowers stress.
+Research suggests that flexibility lowers stress.
 According to a survey, 97% of people say that flexibility would have a positive impact on their overall quality of life.

-Exceeding volunteer expectations is all about developing strategies and deploying program components that impact their lives.
-Focus on providing job specific training that is hands on, leverage skill-sets, motivate through growth, and provide an experience that is flexible.
+Exceeding expectations starts from the very beginning with a in-depth and intuitive volunteer training program.
+Focus on providing role-specific training that is hands on, leverage existing skill-sets, motivate through growth, and provide an experience that is flexible.